Home Menu

 Since the launch of Ofsted’s consultation in February, NAHT has robustly challenged the proposals and called out the risks to our members.
 We have done this publicly and privately.

-Our campaign now enters its next phase.
-Our legal action remains live.
-This action centres on Ofsted’s failure to take meaningful action to address the negative impact of inspection on the mental health of school staff.
+Our recent legal action challenging Ofsted’s failure to take meaningful action to address the negative impact of inspection on the mental health of school staff has regrettably not been granted permission to proceed by the High Court, notwithstanding our appeal against that decision.

-In parallel, we continue to engage in intensive discussions with government - urging them to intervene before these proposals are rolled out.
+Nevertheless, we continue to engage in intensive discussions with government, urging them to intervene.

 We know our members are keen to take action too.
 As a first step, we are calling on you to write to your employer to highlight the risks this revised framework poses and demand they take action to protect you.

-We're calling on Ofsted to halt the introduction of its revised framework and rethink its approach in light of widespread warnings from both school leaders and an independent risk assessment that their plans will damage school leader mental health and well-being.
+We have been calling on Ofsted not to proceed with its revised framework and to rethink its approach in light of widespread warnings from both school leaders and an independent risk assessment that their plans will damage school leader mental health and well-being.

 The issue